Tornado3P9/Linux-Console-Tools/Bash_Terminal/README.md

 ```
 and so on.

-### standard streams
+### Standard streams

 There are three standard streams: **standard input** (stdin), **standard output** (stdout), and **standard error** (stderr).
 They are represented by file descriptors **0**, **1**, and **2**, respectively.
-*`/dev/null`* is a special file that discards all data written to it.
+**`/dev/null`** is a special file that discards all data written to it.
 It's often used to get rid of unwanted output.
-Therefore *`command 2>/dev/null`* will redirect any error messages that would normally be printed to the terminal to /dev/null, effectively silencing them.
+Therefore **`command 2>/dev/null`** will redirect any error messages that would normally be printed to the terminal to /dev/null, effectively silencing them.